-Join us on January 23rd at MOHAI to honor those working for a more healthy and livable region - it's time to celebrate the accomplishments of our community!
+On January 23rd at MOHAI we honored those working for a more healthy and livable region, celebrating the accomplishments in our community

 NOMINATIONS CLOSED November 14th.